 If your students are in the advertising field, articles from Advertising Age provide an excellent news source.
 You get the point.
 Almost every industry has some type of material oriented towards its members.
 A simple online search or perusal of the newspaper stands will reveal a wealth of material.

 A subscription to The New York Times is a good general resource to have on hand, as it gives you access to a wide range of regularly updated content that can be dipped into for a variety of business-related information.

 Your students will love using information that is not only up-to-date, but also relevant to their business.
 And it’s a good way to get them talking and help you learn more about the company which in turn will help you obtain more relevant material.

-If your students want to learn with authentic videos but want more variety, you can also use FluentU’s program.
+You can also use FluentU’s program if your students want to learn with authentic videos but want more variety.

 It's got a huge collection of authentic English videos that people in the English-speaking world actually watch regularly.
 There are tons of great choices there when you're looking for songs for in-class activities.

 You'll find music videos, musical numbers from cinema and theater, kids' singalongs, commercial jingles and much, much more.

 On FluentU, all the videos are sorted by skill level and are carefully annotated for students.